Asherza/Speedrunningdatabase/README.md

-# Speedrunningdatabase
+# Speedrunningc database
-An SQL script to generate a database about a potential speedrunning website.
+An SQL script to generate a database a potential speedrunning website.